 Some instances of diarrhea are more severe than others and require veterinarian attention.

-If your French Bulldog or puppy is presenting signs of dehydration, you should see a veterinarian immediately as this can lead to several system imbalances and cause severe illness.
+Suppose your French Bulldog or puppy is presenting signs of dehydration.
+In that case, you should see a veterinarian immediately as this can lead to several system imbalances and cause severe illness.

 Take your French Bulldog or puppy to the veterinarian immediately if it is vomiting, presenting pain, weakness, or fever.

-If your dog continues to have worsening diarrhea for more than a couple of days, or the issue becomes chronic, you should take your dog in for examination by a vet.
+Suppose your dog continues to have worsening diarrhea for more than a couple of days, or the issue becomes chronic.
+In that case, you should take your dog in for examination by a vet.

 How will the vet treat my French Bulldog Puppy with diarrhea?

 A veterinarian will treat your Frenchie following the seriousness of its symptoms.

-The first step in a case of diarrhea that leads to a veterinary visit will be a physical examination of your dog, a procedural overview of your dog’s health and history, and a general diagnosis in the severity of your dog’s case.
+The first step in a case of diarrhea that leads to a veterinary visit will be a physical examination of your dog, a procedural overview of your dog’s health and history, and a general diagnosis of the severity of your dog’s case.

-Some cases are easily diagnosed with certain bacteria or parasites and do not require further testing, resulting in a simple prescription of medication and instruction for dietary care at home as diarrhea passes.
+Some cases are easily diagnosed with certain bacteria or parasites and do not require further testing, resulting in a simple prescription of medication and dietary care instructions at home as diarrhea passes.

 For cases of diarrhea that have become severe, a veterinarian will run a series of tests first to determine the cause of diarrhea and how ill it has made your dog.

-These tests may be as minimal as fecal examination, X-rays, fecal DNA tests, or as invasive as an intestinal biopsy, endoscopy, or even exploratory surgery of the abdomen.
+These tests may be as minimal as fecal examination, X-rays, fecal DNA tests, or as invasive as an intestinal biopsy, endoscopy, or even exploratory abdomen surgery.

-Once the veterinarian has determined a diagnosis for your dog’s diarrhea, they will proceed with appropriate medical prescriptions and instructions on how to best treat your dog.
+Once the veterinarian has determined a diagnosis for your dog’s diarrhea, they will proceed with appropriate medical prescriptions and instructions to best treat your dog.

 Diarrhea is a very common ailment in dogs and can largely be attributed to dietary woes.
 Such cases of diarrhea are considered acute or sudden and are often treatable at home.